jbee/jbee.github.io/index.md

 ---
 layout: default
-title: "Jan Bernitt"
+title: "Jan's Musings on Software"
 ---

-# Jan Bernitt's Musings on Software
+# Jan's Musings on Software

 Common theme: How to not end up in a mess -- or -- less is more, nothing is everything.
 In code, writing and life.
-What is essential to understand cannot be said, only learned following clues.
+What is essential to understand cannot be said, but learned following clues.
 When I am pointing to the moon, look at it, not my finger.

 ## Projects